 Animal welfare, animal liberation and animal rights are not synonymous terms.
 Animal liberation and animal rights represent a wide diversity of philosophical views and personal values.

-Under the previous Australian Animal Welfare Strategy, Australia accepts the agreed international definition of animal welfare from the World Organisation for Animal Health (OIE):
+Animal Heath Australia accepts the agreed international definition of animal welfare from the World Organisation for Animal Health (OIE):

-Animal welfare means how an animal is coping with the conditions in which it lives.
-An animal is in a good state of welfare if (as indicated by scientific evidence) it is healthy, comfortable, well nourished, safe, able to express innate behaviour, and if it is not suffering from unpleasant states such as pain, fear, and distress.
-Good animal welfare requires disease prevention and veterinary treatment, appropriate shelter, management, nutrition, humane handling and humane slaughter/killing.
-Animal welfare refers to the state of the animal; the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment.
+Animal welfare means the physical and mental state of an animal in relation to the conditions in which it lives and dies.
+An animal experiences good welfare if the animal is healthy, comfortable, well nourished, safe, is not suffering from unpleasant states such as pain, fear and distress, and is able to express behaviours that are important for its physical and mental state.
+Good animal welfare requires disease prevention and appropriate veterinary care, shelter, management and nutrition, a stimulating and safe environment, humane handling and humane slaughter or killing.
+While animal welfare refers to the state of the animal, the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment.